bschwarz67/ShapeShifter/README.md

 . make
 . ./client

 Output should be successive bitmatrices separated by two newlines, last bitmatrix should be all ones.
 There is no specific output as the problems are generated psuedo randomly.

-example output, truncated:

-1101
-1001
-1111
-0001

-1001
-0101
-0011
-1111

-1111
-1111
-1111
-1111